-Edinburgh is such a classic capital city located on the heart of Scotland.
+Edinburgh is such a captivating and classic capital city located at the heart of Scotland.
 Little did I know that there are some traces of Harry Potter around this city.
 But how does Edinburgh relate to Harry Potter, you may ask?

 This classic Scottish city pretty much inspired her on crafting the Harry Potter world.
 Literally—from taking names on the graveyard until crafting Diagon Alley from a street.
-In which you can still discover those places yourselves until now.
+The good news is that you can still visit these places yourselves until now.
+Better yet, there’s a tour specifically dedicated to show you Harry Potter’s History in Edinburgh.

 “The little bits and pieces of this city actually inspired the making of the Harry Potter story.
 It includes random signs you might saw on the street.”